Illinois Residency Requirement: This position requires Illinois residency within 180 calendar days of the start date.

 If qualifying by education or to qualify for a required educational prerequisite, you must submit your transcripts, including those for SIUE, at the time of application.
 Applicants qualifying for veteran’s preference must submit a copy of form DD214 at the time of application.
 For additional information, please visit: Eligibility Criteria and Point Allocation and Proof of Eligibility.
 Please submit any other licenses or certifications related to the position at the time of application.

 Applicants will be subject to a background check and drug screening prior to an offer of employment.
-Some positions are represented by a union and may incur union dues.
 For more information, please visit the Office of Human Resources website at www.siue.edu/human-resources or call Civil Service Testing at 618-650-2190.

-SIUE offers an exceptional array of benefits to all full-time and part-time employees (50% or more receive benefits accrued at percentage of appointment) including:
+SIUE offers an exceptional array of benefits to all full-time and part-time employees (50% or more receive benefits accrued at percentage of appointment and adjusted rates) including:

 *Medical, dental and vision insurance;